BenchLabs/interview-test/README.md

 2. Add a transaction
 3. View a simple income statement

 Our Product Managers talked with small business owners about features they'd ❤ to have.
-The problem they run into is that there are no accounts in the system yet.
-The business owner is the direct user of the API and they should be able to do the following actions:
+The problem they run into is that there are no accounts (financials products like a chequing account) in the system yet.
+The business owner is the direct user of the application and they should be able to do the following actions:

-1. Create an account
+1. Create an account (e.g. chequing or savings account)
 2. Add a transaction to an account
 3. Show balances per account